Table of Contents

 The next step is to add the malted barley into the container.
 Cover it and let it sit for an hour and a half, but you need to stir the mix every 15 minutes and cover it back when you’re done stirring.
 The reason for this is to convert all the starches into sugar.

-After one and a half hours, you need to allow the mixture to fully cool down.
+After one and a half hours, you need to allow the mixture to cool down fully.
 You can set the timer for another 2-3 hours, or you can use an immersion blender to mix it up and make the cooling process a lot quicker.
 The goal is to reach a temperature of 70°F (21°C).

-Next, sprinkle yeast over the entire concoction, making sure that the top surface has been fully covered with yeast.
-Yeast is crucial in the fermentation process; without it, no alcohol will be produced.
+Next, sprinkle yeast over the entire concoction, ensuring that the top surface has been fully covered with yeast.
+Yeast is crucial in the fermentation process; it will not produce alcohol without it.
 After adding the yeast, the next step will be aeration.
 Do this by pouring the mix back and forth between 2 containers until sufficient mixing and aeration are achieved.

 Then, place an airtight lid on the mash container.
 It’s now ready to ferment.

 Fermentation is when fungi or bacteria and other microorganisms — in this case, yeast — converts sugar into alcohol.
-For fermentation to happen, it’s vital that the mash is left to rest for roughly 2 weeks.
-Some people give it one extra week to see to it that everything is breaking down as it should.
+For fermentation to happen, the mash must be left to rest for roughly 2 weeks.
+Some people give it one extra week to see that everything is breaking down as it should.